pghvlaans/sbotools/man/sboinstall.1.md

 [sbotools.conf(5)](sbotools.conf.5.md).
 When running with **\--nointeractive** or **\--batch**, saved build options are used automatically unless **\--norecall** or **\--use-template** are passed as well.

-**sboinstall** attempts to download the sources from the *DOWNLOAD* or *DOWNLOAD_x86_64* variables in the *info* file.
-If either the download or the md5sum check fails, a new download is attempted from
-<ftp://slackware.uk/sbosrcarch/> as a fallback measure.

 **sboinstall** verifies the local repository with **gpg** if **GPG_VERIFY** is **TRUE**.